The Apache Geode topology options allow you to scale horizontally and vertically.

 - In multi-site systems, several geographically disparate systems are loosely coupled into a single, cohesive processing unit.

-The peer-to-peer distributed system is the building block for all Geode installations.
+The peer-to-peer cluster is the building block for all Geode installations.
 Peer-to-peer alone is the simplest topology.
-Each cache instance, or member, directly communicates with every other member in the distributed system.
+Each cache instance, or member, directly communicates with every other member in the cluster.
 This cache configuration is primarily designed for applications that need to embed a cache within the application process space and participate in a cluster.
 A typical example is an application server cluster in which the application and the cache are co-located and share the same heap.

 The client/server topology is the model for vertical scaling, where clients typically host a small subset of the data in the application process space and delegate to the server system for the rest.
 Compared to peer-to-peer by itself, the client/server architecture provides better data isolation, high fetch performance, and more scalability.
 If data distribution will put a very heavy load on the network, a client/server architecture usually gives better performance.
 In any client/server installation, the server system is itself a peer-to-peer system, with data distributed between servers.
 A client system has a connection pool, which it uses to communicate with servers and other Geode members.
 A client may also contain a local cache.